For Writers

 • Griffith Review 94: Out of Office (November): clocking in for another day at the office.

-Non-fiction and fiction submissions
+Non-fiction and fiction opens 20 October.

-* We want pieces that are no longer than 4,000 words (they can, of course, be much shorter than this).
+* We want pieces that are no longer than 4,000 words (they can, of course, be much shorter than this.

-* We'll let you know the outcome of your submission within eight weeks of the call-out closing date.
+* We'll let you know the outcome of your submission within eight weeks of the closing date.

-Submissions open:
+Submissions open: Monday 20 October 2025

-Publication date: February 2026
+Publication date: May 2026

 Submit here